Non-Abelian Three-Loop Braiding Statistics for 3D Fermionic Topological Phases: Results

-The main purpose of this work is to study non-Abelian loop braiding statistics in three-loop braiding processes of gauged FSPT phases, and to obtain a classification of 3D FSPT phases.
-We focus on finite Abelian groups of unitary symmetries, which can generally be written as
+The main purpose of this work is to obtain a classification of 3D FSPT phases via three-loop braiding statistics, and to study non-Abelian three-loop braiding statistics of gauged FSPT phases.
+We focus on finite Abelian groups of unitary symmetries, which can generally be written as Eq. (\ref{symmetry}).